jolana-veneny/nightmare/modules/01-intro_assembly/assembly/readme.md

 In this course, and the vast majority of other online resources, you will be working with Intel syntax.

-The way to tell the difference at a glance is AT&T is littered with % symbols while Intel syntax is (comparitively) a joy to look at.
+The way to tell the difference at a glance is AT&T is littered with % symbols while Intel syntax is (comparatively) a joy to look at.

 AT&T: movl $5, %eax
 Intel: mov eax, 5